 Short and Sweet Summary: In this series called Widow Warriors – Life After Widowhood, I interview widows who share their stories about how they’ve moved forward with grace, jumped out of their comfort zone and accomplished extraordinary things.
 These widows are here to show you the way.
 To help you see a sliver of light where there wasn’t any.
-Here’s the story of widow warrior Melissa Pierce.
+Here’s the story of one of our amazing widow warriors – Melissa Pierce.

 As a part of this interview series, I had the pleasure of interviewing Melissa Pierce.

 Melissa is a widow force who’s taken her tragedy and turned it into a beacon of hope for other widows.
-She is the creator of the Filled with Gold subscription box specifically designed to support widows with their self-care in mind.
-She also wrote a book called Filled with Gold: A Widow’s Story to share the challenges she faced as a widow and single parent.
+She is one of my co-hosts in the Widow Squad membership and she also wrote a book called Filled with Gold: A Widow’s Story to share the challenges she faced as a widow and single parent.